morse-simulator/morse/doc/morse/user/multinode/tutorials/hla_hybrid.rst

 You can find the scenario file in ``$MORSE_ROOT/share/morse/examples/tutorials/multinode/tutorial-hla-hybrid.py``.

 This file is very close to the multi-node scenario.
-It is made of one robot located in the "grande-salle" scene:
+It has one robot located in the "grande-salle" scene:

 .. code-block:: python

 	from morse.builder import *

 	atrv = ATRV()
 	env = Environment('laas/grande_salle')
 	env.show_framerate(True)